Glassjaw

 Glassjaw is an American post-hardcore band from Hempstead, New York.
-The band is fronted by vocalist Daryl Palumbo and guitarist Justin Beck, and was a major part of the Long Island music scene in the early 2000s.
-The band has been influential in the progression of the underground music scene in the eastern United States and United Kingdom for the post-hardcore genre, and are known for their intense live shows as well as their frequent line-up changes.
+It was formed in 1993 by vocalist Daryl Palumbo and guitarist Justin Beck.
+The band is known for their intense live shows, as well as their frequent line-up changes.
+Despite their limited commercial success and small discography, they are considered to be one of the most influential bands in the progression of the underground music scene in the eastern United States and United Kingdom for the post-hardcore genre.